Grand Duchess Xenia Alexandrovna of Russia: World War I and the collapse of the empire

 Realising the danger, Xenia and her family moved to Ai-Todor in the Crimea.
 From there, Xenia heard of Rasputin's murder and was embarrassed by the episode.
 She wrote to her mother in Kiev, "Sleep little.
 There is rumour that Rasputin is murdered!"
-Xenia's son-in-law had been one of the murderers.
+Xenia's son-in-law Felix Yusupov had been one of the murderers.
 At the beginning of 1917, Xenia hoped her mother could make her brother see sense about the collapsing situation in Russia.
 She wrote in despair, hoping she would persuade him.
 Her mother felt she could not do anything and that she had no intention of returning to St. Petersburg from Kiev.

 On 19 February 1917, Xenia was back in St. Petersburg at her palace.
 On 25 February, she wrote in her diary, "There are disturbances in the city, there was even shooting into the crowd, [they] say, but everything is quiet on the Nevsky.
 They are asking for bread and the factories are on strike."
 On 1 March 1917 she wrote of rumours circulating that Nicholas's train had been stopped, and that he had been forced to abdicate.
 The Dowager Empress wrote to her about her meeting with Nicholas in Mogilev, "I still can't believe that this dreadful nightmare is real!"
 Xenia tried to see her brother but was refused permission by the Russian Provisional Government.
 Seeing no future where she was in St. Petersburg, Xenia left for Ai-Todor on 6 April, her 42nd birthday.